raj-gun/NonSysID/paper/paper.md

 ## Real data example

 The real data in this example is obtained from an electromechanical system described in [@Lacerda2017b].
 The system comprises two DC motors, one as a driver and the other as a generator, mechanically coupled by a shaft.
 The input is the voltage applied to the driver motor.
 This input is a pseudo-random binary signal (PRBS) designed to excite the system over a range of dynamics.
-The output of the system is the rotational speed (angular velocity) of the generator motor.
+The system output is the rotational speed (angular velocity) of the generator motor.

 ![**Model identification results from the electro-mechanical system**.
 The model simulation output $\hat{y}(t)$ is presented against the actual output $y(t)$ of the system given in \autoref{eq:NARX_eg}.
 The input $u(t)$ is a PRBS.
 Only 250 samples are used for identifying/training the model using $\text{iOFR}_{S}$ in the `NonSysId' package.\label{fig:narx_eg_rldt_sys}](Figures/ele_mech_sysId.svg){width="100%"}